Aliases for MYH11 Gene

 GeneCards Summary for MYH11 Gene

-MYH11 (Myosin, Heavy Chain 11, Smooth Muscle) is a Protein Coding gene.
-Diseases associated with MYH11 include aortic aneurysm, familial thoracic 4 and myopericytoma.
-Among its related pathways are RhoGDI Pathway and L1CAM interactions.
-GO annotations related to this gene include calmodulin binding and structural constituent of muscle.
-An important paralog of this gene is MYH4.
+MYH11 (Myosin Heavy Chain 11) is a Protein Coding gene.
+Diseases associated with MYH11 include Aortic Aneurysm, Familial Thoracic 4 and Familial Thoracic Aortic Aneurysm And Aortic Dissection.
+Among its related pathways are Signaling by GPCR and Immune response CCR3 signaling in eosinophils.
+Gene Ontology (GO) annotations related to this gene include calmodulin binding and motor activity.
+An important paralog of this gene is MYH10.